hajle/bluestarfish-decap/src/pages/en/index.md

 ---
-welcome: Welcome in
+welcome: Welcome
 hero:
   title: We create your Unforgettable Trips
-  subtitle: We will organize a holiday for you in Vietnam, Cambodia and Laos.
-Just
+  subtitle:
-    how you like it.
+    We will organize a holiday for you in Vietnam, Cambodia and Laos.
+Just how you like it.
 On your terms.
 intro: >
   We are passionate about traveling and want to share our love for Vietnam,